-VISSINITI is the website of Margaret McMurphy*, an amateur planetary scientist and
+Vissiniti is the website of Margaret McMurphy*, an amateur planetary scientist and aspiring screenwriter.

-She hosts this website for entertainment and educational purposes where she talks about planetary science, sci-fi and anything where she can take a circumventous route back to asteroids.
-For anyone interested, she has written a popular blog post (essay, really) covering the 50 years of perplexing asteroid classification systems.
-She is, of course, also interested in comets.
-In a nutshell: asteroids, comets, meteoroids, meteors and meteorites.
+She hosts this site for her own entertainment where she talks about planetary science, sci-fi and anything where she can weave in a circumventous route back to asteroids, comets, meteoroids, meteors and meteorites, in fact or fiction.

-(* The “Mc” is silent and only included to clarify that she is not the other writer with the same name.)
+(* The “Mc” is silent and only included to clarify that she is not the author with the same name.)